Serial-Comma/obsidian-notes/H1 Economics/Definitions/Every Definition in econs.md

 Price floor: The legal minimum price on which a good can be sold.
 For it to have an impact, it needs to be set above the free market equilibrium price.

-Minimum wages: The minimum amount of remuneration that an employer is required to pay wage earners for the work performed during a given
+Minimum wages: The minimum amount of remuneration that an employer is required to pay wage earners for the work performed during a given period, which cannot be reduced by collective agreement or an individual contract

+Direct provision: The situation where the government provides the good or service by either producing it or outsourcing production to a private firm which can produce it at a lower cost

+Transfer payments: Money transferred from one person to another without transactions taking place.
+Transfer payments are a form of redistributive policy which aim to transfer part of the income gains enjoyed by higher-income earners to the lower-income segments or the population

+## Theme 2.2

+Market failure: The failure of the free market to allocate resources efficiently

+Dynamic efficiency: Involves improving allocative and productive efficiency over time.
+Is associated with ini